2 variables with max truncation order 10

 julia> out = zeros(ComplexTPS64, 3); # pre-allocate

-The advantages of using the macros become especially apparent in more complicated systems, for example in benchmark/track.jl.
+The advantages of using the macros become especially apparent in more complicated systems.
+See our example where we observed a significant speedup.